30193 - MANAGEMENT OF INTERNATIONAL AND SUPRANATIONAL ORGANIZATIONS

 Attending students will be assessed as follows:

 - Written exam(s) - Two written exams 1st partial (50%) and 2nd partial (50%) or one general exam (100%).
-The exam is based on a mix of multiple choice related to the contents discussed in class.
+The exam is based on a mix of multiple choice and open questions related to the contents discussed in class.

 General written exam (100% of the final grade) based on a mix of multiple choice and open questions related to the full reference list of readings, which aims to assess the student’s learning level of the theoretical models, the understanding of key concepts elaborated in the course readings, and the ability to summarise narrative interpretations from the course readings.